HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 | StatusData          | A collection of stats of the `StatusData` type.                   | Status effects like BURNING, HEALING, BLINDED                |
 | SkillData           | A collection of stats of the `SkillData` type                     | Pretty much all skills.                                      |

-To use this feature, you just need the keyName to be in the following format: `"COLLECTION <CollectionName>"`.
+To use this feature, you just need the key to be in the following format: `"COLLECTION <CollectionName>"`.
 Note: the whitespace is necessary.

 Users can create and define their own collections using the settings.json.